samaea/expensesbotworkshop/README.md

  ### 3. Explore your bot's code using App Service Editor

  App Service Editor is an online web-editor where you can view, modify and build your code.
-In the left pane, under Development Tools, click on All App service settings to open the App Service Editor (Preview).
+In the left pane, under Development Tools, click on <b>All App service settings</b> to open the App Service Editor (Preview).

   ![App Service](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/9_allappservice.png)